 Via Ferrata is a climbing route along a mountainside, named Migaren after the waterfall you need to cross on the route.
 You climb the route via bolts and anchors in the mountain.
 Via Ferrata means walking on iron - a term commonly used for these types of climbs in other countries as well.

-Migaren is a 400 metres Via Ferrata that winds along the mountainside and through a waterfall in Jøssingfjord.
-The climb is easy, but will still give you a sense of a challenging climbing adventure.
-There is no need for any climbing experience on this route when you go with instructors on the climb, although if you want to climb it alone, you need a climbing pass (in Norway it is called Brattkort) or some kind of climbing experience.
+Migaren is a 400-metre-long Via Ferrata that winds along the mountainside and through the waterfall Migaren in the Jøssingfjord.
+The climb is fairly easy, but will still give you a sense of a challenging climbing adventure.
+There is no need for any climbing experience on this route when you go with instructors on the climb, although if you want to climb it alone, you need a climbing pass (in Norway it's called Brattkort) or some kind of climbing experience.
 Equipment needed is a climbing harness, helmet and a Via Ferrata sling.